 My passion for photography dates back to my days as a child.
 We had a family camera and I always wanted to be the one behind it (no, I’m not the ugly one).
 Today, my photography sells itself due to the quality of work and professionalism I bring to a shoot.
 Achieving this was not a one-day thing.
 I had to do some learning and also find my favorite photography niche.
+I knew of people who were a Portrait Photographer, modelling photographer, product photographer and many more examples, but still none of these were my preferred niche.
 Passion was a great deal for me since it helped me discover my love for wildlife photography.
 Finding the right niche is a journey that goes full circle.
 Having been through it, I thought it would be nice to share some tips that might help other photographers find where they belong.

 As I have mentioned, passion played a big part in me settling for wildlife photography.
 Photography is a broad field that was quite confusing during my beginner days.
 I ventured into various photography niches to be sure of the path to take.
 During my photography journey, I tried several niches such as food, event, portrait, sport, and fashion before settling on wildlife photography.
 My love for wildlife eventually reeled me into that niche.

 The best decisions are those made when one is well informed about anything.
 This helped me a lot in settling for the wildlife photography niche.
 In my learning days, one would think I loved multiple fields because I engaged myself in all areas where a camera was needed.
 This was a step I took to know what I’m best at and what I love.
 I sampled different niches, analyzed my strengths and weaknesses, and settled on wildlife that suits me best.